chris55555/data-science-project-3/CodeBook.txt

 ## This repo is for my project work for online collecting and cleaning data from coursera; It comes with the R code doc run_analysis.R and descriptive codebook.text.
 The raw data was directly downloaded from its web source and unzipped to "./UCI HAR Dataset" directory.
 In summary, this is how the run_analysis.R code works:

 ## 1.Merges the training and the test sets to create one data set.
-  # Using read.table() to read three train files x_, y_ and s_train.txt into R and combined to one complete dataset traindata
+  # Using read.table() to read three train files x_, y_ and subject_train.txt into R and combined to one complete dataset traindata
-  # read three test files x_, y_, s_test.txt and combined to one complete dataset testdata;
+  # read three test files x_, y_, subject_test.txt and combined to one complete dataset testdata;
   # read column names into R from file "./UCI HAR Dataset/features.txt" for data x_train and x_test
   # Assign column names to traindata and testdata based on features.text and two extra column names "subject" and   "label"
   # cleanup traindata and testdata by removing duplicated columns